junxit/us-congress-bills-113/bill.md

 ## § 1.
 Rulemaking deadline for exempting certain securities

 Section 3(b)(2) of the Securities Act of 1933 (15 U.S.C.
-77c(b)(2)) is amended by striking “The Commission” and inserting “Not later than October 31, 2013, the Commission”.
+77c(b)(2)) is amended in the matter preceding subparagraph (A) by striking “The Commission” and inserting “Not later than October 31, 2013, the Commission”.